 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-#1 Advice Younger People Need To Hear
+#1 Advice For Younger Self

 You cannot control many things including what people say to you.
 You can only control your reactions.